 - DL traffic related to an application first routed over central part of DN for processing, then forwarded to Application Server(s) in local EC for local-processing, and finally provided to the UE.

 To guarantee the policy and charging control from end to end, the solution proposes to reuse the Session breakout model as described in TS 23.548 [5] to build a single PDU Session with multiple PDU Session Anchor(s) (UL CL / IP v6 multi-homing) and further support traffic routing between local DN and central DN on the basis of enabling Edge Computing.

-The PSA UPF is proposed to correlate the specified traffic (i.e. the traffic between local DN and central DN) to the PDU session, and the UPF with UL Classifier (UL CL) or multi-homing Branching Point (BP) is responsible to handle data packets and further forward them to the destination.
+In this solution, the UE IP address is always kept as source IP or destination IP in each data packet to make sure UPF can correlate the traffic into the same PDU session.
+The EAS and AS use different IP address for the traffic going through two DNs and the normal traffic to distinguish these two kinds of traffic and the AF will notify the 5GC about this information.
+The detail replacement is shown as below:

 Figure 6.19.2-1: Traffic Routing among UE and Local DN and Central DN

 In the case of UL, as shown in Figure 6.19.2-1, the traffic from UE to local DN and the traffic from local DN to central DN should be delivered via the same PDU session, namely, SDF1 and SDF2 are required to be correlated to the same PDU session serving the UE.
-According to existing mechanism, SDF1 is able to be correlates to the PDU Session and route to the local DN without any other enhancement.
-For SDF2, this solution proposes that the local PSA distinguishes the data packets of SDF2 by traffic description (are required EAS to use a new IP address of local EC application server as source IP address and the UE IP address as destination IP address) which is provided to 5GC by AF influence mechanism as described in clause 6.19.3, and correlates these data packets to the PDU session, after that, the data packets can be routed towards ULCL or BP UPF based on current mechanism.
-When the ULCL or BP UPF receive the data packets of SDF2, the ULCL or BP UPF replaces the source IP address from the IP address of local EC application server to the UE IP address and replaces the destination IP address from the UE IP address to the IP address of central application server, so that the packets of SDF2 are able to be further forwarded to the central DN via the PDU Session.
+According to existing mechanism, SDF1(SA: UE IP, DA: EAS IP) is able to be correlates to the PDU Session and route to the local DN without any other enhancement.
+For SDF2, this solution proposes to perform IP replacement at UL CL/BP UPF and the SDF2-1(SA: EAS IP1, DA: UE IP) will be changed to SDF2-2 (SA: UE IP, DA: AS IP).
+The EAS IP 1 is allocated by the EAS and will be provided to 5GC by AF influence mechanism as described in clause 6.19.3.
+The local PSA distinguishes the data packets of SDF2-1 by traffic description and correlates these data packets to the PDU session by UE IP address, after that, the data packets can be routed towards ULCL or BP UPF based on current mechanism.
+When the ULCL or BP UPF receive the data packets of SDF2-1, the ULCL or BP UPF replaces the source IP address from the IP address of local EC application server to the UE IP address and replaces the destination IP address from the UE IP address to the IP address of central application server, so that the packets of SDF2-2 are able to be further forwarded to the central DN via the PDU Session.